tenatek/aniame/README.md

 `type: 'object'`

-Used to indicate that the expected value is a JSON object.
+Used to indicate that the resource should be a JSON object.

-With `object`s, the _descriptor_ must contain the `properties` property to describe what the object should contain. `properties`'s value should be an object containing the _descriptors_ of each expected properties.
+With `object`s, the _descriptor_ must contain the `properties` property to describe what the object should contain. `properties`'s value should be an object containing the _descriptors_ of each expected property on the resource.

 ```javascript
 {